-In this introductory course I take you through the following 3 key curriculum frameworks used for classroom planning, that have been used successfully to support the learning of the students in the classroom.
+In this introductory course I take you through the following 3 key curriculum frameworks used for classroom planning, which have been used successfully to support the learning of the students in the classroom.
 Each framework introduction takes about an hour to complete, the whole course, including completing the readings and filling out the booklet will take you about 5 hours.
 It is recommended for Graduate and Proficient level teachers, or those who have been at the chalkface for a time, as a professional refresher.
 The course is self directed and draws on my own 20+ years experience as a teacher, encouraging you to make your connections from practice.

 1. Bloom's Taxonomy from planning to assessment [2.3, 3.1]

 2. William's Model of creativity for those challenging out of the box students [1.5, 1.6]